 The spouse seeking the divorce refers to the other on the form as ‘the respondent’, giving his full name and address and other details, including the address at which they last lived together.
 The court office requires two completed copies of the petition, each duly signed by the petitioner, one of which it sends by email to her husband together with a form of receipt called an acknowledgement of service.
+See Divorce Procedure.

 He must sign this receipt and return it to the court office.
 On it he confirms he has received a copy of the petition and also that he consents to the divorce being granted.
 The court then sends the wife/partner a copy of this acknowledgement of service and a week later she can go to the court office and complete another form called ‘directions for trial’.

 If a divorce involves children and significant financial issues, it is a sensible choice to use a lawyer.
 The cost of making a mistake will be far bigger than the cost of a solicitor.
 If you are in this situation and are desperately seeking the help of a solicitor, visit this website.